liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 2.4.0 =

 * [FEATURE] Possibility to enable stacked layout for column blocks in editor to enhance readability of block content.
-This feature can be enabled by default by setting the `editorColumnLayout` value to `true` in the `wp_bootstrap_blocks_row_default_attributes` PHP filter.
+This feature can be enabled by default by setting the `editorStackColumns` value to `true` in the `wp_bootstrap_blocks_row_default_attributes` PHP filter.

 = 2.3.1 =